 Credit Score Requirements

 The typical credit score required to purchase a home in Texas is between 662 and 730; however, options may be available even with a lower score.
 Remember that a higher credit score increases your chances of getting the best mortgage rates.
 A credit score of at least 620 is required for participation in many of the below-mentioned programs; however, to be eligible for a government-backed Federal Housing Administration (FHA) loan, you need only have a credit score of 580, and maybe even less if you can put down a higher down payment.
+Although it may be more challenging to get a 500 credit score loan, you need to keep in mind that it’s still possible.
+However, you may be asked to meet a few more additional requirements.
+Also, get ready for less favorable loan terms.

 Obtain Prior Approval